somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 7. Item Controller

 Add an Item controller with a dummy '/' index/get route and an "add item" route that renders an add item template (that we will create in a second).
-Don't forget to map it.
+Don't forget to require and map it.

 <details>